Med-Scout: Curing MLLMs' Geometric Blindness in Medical Perception via Geometry-Aware RL Post-Training: Perspectives

+This perspective points to a broader research direction: future medical MLLMs should learn not only from diagnostic labels or textual reports, but also from the cognitive procedures used by clinicians during image interpretation.
+Many clinical reasoning patterns can potentially be transformed into proxy tasks, such as tracing anatomical continuity across slices, checking left-right symmetry, comparing temporal changes across follow-up scans, verifying lesion-organ relationships, or distinguishing true abnormalities from imaging artifacts.
+By converting these human reading strategies into scalable training objectives, future work can move beyond imitation of final clinical conclusions and instead teach MLLMs how to observe, compare, verify, and reason like medical experts.

+\textbf{From Clinical Insight to MLLM Optimization.} Another important future direction is to systematically bridge clinical insight and MLLM optimization.
+Clinical reasoning is often implicit, experience-driven, and difficult to annotate at scale.
+However, many of its underlying principles are grounded in visual regularities that already exist within unlabeled medical images.
+Med-Scout shows that these regularities can be mined through proxy tasks and optimized with dense rewards.
+This provides a practical pathway for transforming expert reading logic into machine-learnable supervision without requiring exhaustive manual annotation.

+Future work can further expand this idea by designing a richer library of clinically grounded proxy tasks.
+For example, temporal comparison tasks can be derived from longitudinal scans to teach progression reasoning; cross-slice consistency tasks can be constructed from volumetric CT and MRI to enhance 3D anatomical understanding; symmetry-based tasks can encourage models to detect unilateral abnormalities; and report-image consistency tasks can help align textual descriptions with precise visual evidence.
+These tasks would allow MLLMs to internalize the intermediate steps of clinical perception, rather than merely optimizing for final answer accuracy.
+Such a direction may help close the gap between language-based medical knowledge and the perceptual discipline required for reliable clinical decision support.

 \textbf{Scope of Medical Modalities.} Our current training data and Med-Scout-Bench focus on CT, MRI, and X-ray images.
-We selected these three modalities because they are the most representative forms of structural medical imaging with rigid geometric constraints.
-However, the core philosophy of Med-Scout, centered on \textit{mining intrinsic visual logic from unlabeled data via proxy tasks}, holds promise for a much broader spectrum of medical imaging. \begin{itemize} \item \textbf{Generalizability to Other Domains:} The proxy task designs, such as hierarchical scale perception and anomaly consistency, can be adapted for Pathology (e.g., consistent reasoning across different magnifications in Whole Slide Images), Ultrasound (e.g., structural continuity detection), or other modalities such as Dermoscopy. \item \textbf{Unlabeled Data Potential:} By extending these ideas, we envision that Med-Scout can serve as a general paradigm to activate and enhance the fine-grained visual attention capabilities of MLLMs across diverse medical domains, leveraging the vast amounts of readily available unlabeled medical data. \end{itemize}
+We selected these three modalities because they are representative forms of structural medical imaging and contain strong geometric constraints, including anatomical scale, spatial topology, and structural continuity.
+However, the core philosophy of Med-Scout, namely mining intrinsic visual logic from unlabeled data through clinically grounded proxy tasks, is not limited to these modalities.